brigide/ReactDataStructs/README.md

 ## Video: Explaining the code
-In this video below you can watch how the code works (available in Portuguese Brazil only) [![youtubeVideo](http://img.youtube.com/vi/H8KYPN8KZYc/0.jpg)](http://www.youtube.com/watch?v=H8KYPN8KZYc "Data Structure Project")
+In this video below you can watch how the code works (available in Brazillian Portuguese only) [![youtubeVideo](http://img.youtube.com/vi/H8KYPN8KZYc/0.jpg)](http://www.youtube.com/watch?v=H8KYPN8KZYc "Data Structure Project")